10 Ways to Style Large Framed Photos and Art

 Photo via The Imaginative

-7. Go Grid.
 Large art looks great as a grid gallery wall.
 The regimented structure balances the size of the art to create a visually arresting display of family photos.
 In this gallery wall, Ivory Lane opts for classic black and white photos, a vintage silver frame, and a clean white mat.
 (Hint: this beautiful, timeless large picture frames work especially well with wedding photos.)
-Learn more about the Ivory Lane gallery wall.
+Learn more about the Floor to Ceiling Gallery Wall.

 Framebridge: custom framing for art big and bigger